StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Cheat to .pchtxt/readme.md

 ```

-3. Finally do the reverse as I explained before, ignore `040E0000` and do the exefs mod structure as I explained [here](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/GhidraFinalSteps.md): Get the nsboid etc etc and don't forget to place the mod into your mods folder directory.
+3. Finally do the reverse as I explained before, ignore `040E0000` and do the exefs mod structure as I explained [here](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/GhidraFinalSteps.md): Get the nsboid etc etc and don't forget to place the mod into your mods folder directory.

 The mod should look similar to this:

 ![Screenshot](https://i.gyazo.com/b913ca68d725b4e2ea219520dc08c55b.png)

 Do a test and check if it work or not and enjoy.
-If you want to update the mod in the future you can use Ghidra and follow this [guide](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/RyujinxSteps.md) or maybe try to use Interactive-ASM-Cheats-Updater
+If you want to update the mod in the future you can use Ghidra and follow this [guide](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/RyujinxSteps.md) or maybe try to use Code Updater for Nintendo Switch

-**DISCLAIMER**: Interactive-ASM-Cheats-Updater might not work all the time.
-Sometimes it can ignore and miss one line of the entire code or just ignore all the cheat and only make 1 change (for instance: you can't use Interactive-ASM-Cheats-Updater directly to update/port cheats starting at 080E0000) so check if it's something missing.
+**DISCLAIMER**: Code Updater for Nintendo Switch might not work all the time.
+Sometimes it can ignore and miss one line of the entire code or just ignore all the cheat and only make 1 change (for instance: you can't use Code Updater for Nintendo Switch directly to update/port cheats starting at 080E0000) so check if it's something missing.
 If you miss something update/port the mod using Ghidra